 What is happening is that by feedback control we are able to stabilize a "naturally" unstable flow regime, that is, we are using feedback to extend the stability boundary of the desired solution.
 Actually, fluid flow experts find it hard to believe that this is possible.
-It would be a bit similar to using feedback to extend the stability boundary of laminar flow and thus avoid turbulence (although this is in practice very difficult because of the extremely short time and length scales involved in the swittch from laminar to turbulent flow; the time and length scales for the transition to slug flow are on the other hand in the order of minutes and meters, respectively).
+It would be a bit similar to using feedback to extend the stability boundary of laminar flow and thus avoid turbulence (although this is in practice very difficult because of the extremely short time and length scales involved in the switch from laminar to turbulent flow; one the other hand the time and length scales for the transition to slug flow are in the order of minutes and meters, respectively).